 Reduces oxidative stress

-Oxidative stress occurs when there are excess free radicals for the body to handle, resulting in damage to the cell.
+Oxidative stress occurs when there are excess free radicals for the body to handle, resulting in cell and tissue damage.

 Have you ever seen an apple turn brown?
 This is due to oxidation.
 But squeeze some lemon juice onto the apple and it protects the apple from browning.
 This is where antioxidants come into play to protect against the effects of oxidation, and the same can occur in the body.

-Low levels of glutathione are associated with increased oxidative stress and disease (3), because this molecule is responsible for fighting free radicals as well as preserving and recycling antioxidants in the body.
+Low levels of glutathione are associated with increased oxidative stress and disease because this molecule is responsible for fighting free radicals as well as preserving and recycling antioxidants in the body (2).

 Increases energy production